Michael Feinstein: Great American Songbook Foundation

 Feinstein founded the Great American Songbook Foundation, first named the Michael Feinstein Initiative, in 2007.
 Today, the Songbook Foundation is housed in The Palladium at Allied Solutions Center for the Performing Arts in Carmel, Indiana.
 The organization is dedicated to the preservation, research, and exhibition of the physical artifacts of the Great American Songbook and educating about the music's relevance to contemporary culture.
 The organization maintains an archive and reference library and a rotating exhibit gallery, and announced in 2023 the plan to build a free-standing museum on a 3.7-acre site north of its current location.

 Feinstein has been a guest mentor of the Songbook Academy since its inception in 2009.
 The summer music intensive is hosted annually by the Great American Songbook Foundation and immerses high school students in America's musical heritage and fosters artistic identity through song.
 Feinstein is a contributor to the Songbook Library & Archives, which houses several archival collections of sheet music, musical arrangements, books, LPs and other music recording formats, memorabilia, photographs, videos, documents, and more.

 Since 2021, the Songbook Foundation publishes a web series titled "In the Archives with Michael Feinstein," where Feinstein hosts behind-the-scenes discussions with celebrity guests and archival experts about artifacts and collections housed in the Songbook Library & Archives.

 Personal life

 In October 2008, Feinstein married his longtime partner Terrence Flannery.
 The ceremony was performed by family court and television judge Judith Sheindlin, also known as Judge Judy.
-Feinstein and Flannery have homes in New York, Los Angeles, and Indiana.